ManojRamanan/A-Spring-Boot-App-for-serving-restful-requests-/README.md

-# transactionmanagement
+# Transactionmanagement
 A spring boot based App for Transaction management using restful services.it uses a in memory h2 database .
 It is a maven project based project.

 Spring modules
 --------------
-Spring data jpa
-Spring mvc
+Spring data jpa,Spring mvc

 The api Specification is as follows